snabbco/snabb/src/program/snabbvmx/doc/README.troubleshooting.md

   },
   ipv6_interface = {
     ipv6_address = "",
-    cache_refresh_interval = 0,   <<< set this to 0
+    cache_refresh_interval = 0, # Set this to 0
     fragmentation = false,
-    mac_address = "02:cf:69:15:81:01",   <<< the lwaftr's own mac address. input pcap match this mac next_hop_mac = "90:e2:ba:94:2a:bc",  <<< the next-hop mac to use for outgoing packets
+    mac_address = "02:cf:69:15:81:01",  # lwaftr's own mac address. input pcap match this mac
+    next_hop_mac = "90:e2:ba:94:2a:bc", # the next-hop mac to use for outgoing packets
   },
   ipv4_interface = {
     ipv4_address = "192.168.5.2",
     cache_refresh_interval = 0,   <<< set this to 0
     fragmentation = false,
-    mac_address = "02:cf:69:15:81:01",   <<< the lwaftr's own mac address. input pcap match this mac next_hop_mac = "90:e2:ba:94:2a:bc",  <<< the next-hop mac to use for outgoing packets
+    mac_address = "02:cf:69:15:81:01",  # lwaftr's own mac address. input pcap match this mac
+    next_hop_mac = "90:e2:ba:94:2a:bc", # the next-hop mac to use for outgoing packets
   },
 }
 ```

 **The input pcaps**

 The snabb "check" app requires one or two input pcaps.
-It is ok to:
+It is OK to:

-- only feed V4-IN.PCAP
+- Only feed V4-IN.PCAP.
-- only feed the V6-IN.PCAP
+- Only feed the V6-IN.PCAP.
-- or feed both V4-IN.PCAP and V6-IN.PCAP
+- Feed both V4-IN.PCAP and V6-IN.PCAP.

-Note for interactive tests:<br>
-When only feeding one pcap as input, then the other empty pcap must be the "empty.pcap" in
+Note for interactive tests: When only feeding one pcap as input, then the other
+empty pcap must be the "empty.pcap" (src/program/snabbvmx/tests/end-to-end/
-"src/program/snabbvmx/tests/end-to-end/data/empty.pcap" and not an empty string like ""
+data/empty.pcap) and not an empty string like "".

 ```
 cd snabb/src/program/snabbvmx/tests/end-to-end/data$
 $ file empty.pcap
-empty.pcap: tcpdump capture file (little-endian) - version 2.4 (Ethernet, capture length 65535)
+empty.pcap: tcpdump capture file (little-endian) - version 2.4 (Ethernet,
+capture length 65535)
 $ tcpdump -r empty.pcap
 reading from file empty.pcap, link-type EN10MB (Ethernet)
 ```

-**sample icmp-ipv4-in.pcap**
+**Sample icmp-ipv4-in.pcap**

-For any input pcap it makes sense to keep it short - ideally a single packet to check correctness of the lwaftr.
+For any input pcap it makes sense to keep it short - ideally a single packet to
-The input packet "11:26:07.168372 IP 10.0.1.100.53 > 10.10.0.0.1024: [|domain]" is matching the binding-table for PSID=1.
+check correctness of the lwaftr.
+The input packet "11:26:07.168372 IP
+10.0.1.100.53 > 10.10.0.0.1024: [|domain]" is matching the binding-table for PSID=1.

 ```
 cd snabb/src/program/snabbvmx/tests/end-to-end/data$